sarzz2/fastapi-asyncpg-template/README.md

 cp .env.example .env
 ```

 Update the `.env` file with your local configuration.
-The default values are configured to work with the provided `docker-compose.yml`.

 ### 2. Install Dependencies